 Nick sues Joanne's Pub for injuries suffered in an automobile accident caused by Sarah, a patron of Joanne's Pub.
 Nick, who was a bit drunk at the time, claims that Sarah drank too much alcohol at the pub before the accident.

 Nick calls Bob to testify that he knows Sara very well and she drinks like a fish and frequently is drunk.
-Bob's testimony is
+Bob's testimony is...

-Admissible

-Inadmissible

-Why?

-USE BACK OF PAGE IF NECESSARY

-PART THREE

-A present sense impression is:

 What test is used to determine if an expert may testify on scientific information: